davidpet/snippets/cpp/Functions/014 - Specifying Exceptions Thrown by Function - explanation.md

 # Specifying Exceptions Thrown by Function

-The above code demonstrates the use of exception specifications in C++ functions.
+The code demonstrates the use of exception specifications in C++ functions.
 The `noexcept` keyword is used to specify that a function does not throw any exceptions.
 If no exception specification is provided, a function can throw any type of exception.
 A specific type of exception can be specified using the `throw` keyword followed by the type of exception in parentheses.
 In the `main` function, we call these functions inside `try` blocks and catch the exceptions they throw using `catch` blocks.
 The expected output of the program is:

 ```
 This function is declared to throw no exceptions.